 If someone you know has been arrested for a domestic violence crime in Okaloosa County, Walton County, and Santa Rosa County, it is very likely they are being held in custody with no bond.
 To be released, the person will appear before a First Appearance Judge within 24 hours of being arrested.
 The First Appearance Judge has the discretion to issue a bond amount, set any conditions of release (such as no contact with the victim) or deny a bond.
 If you, or someone you know, is released on bond, it is imperative that you comply with the Judge’s Order.
 A violation of the Judge’s Order could result in further incarceration and an additional criminal charges.

-Mr Katalinic, a Destin domestic violence attorney is very well versed in the nuances of domestic violence law and intimately familiar with the strategies to fight the charge.
-Our firm has consistently and effectively represented hundreds of persons charged with Domestic Violence, typically pushing the state attorney to trial to prove their case.
+Rendi Katalinic is a domestic violence attorney.
+He is very well versed in the nuances of domestic violence law and intimately familiar with the strategies to fight the charge.
+The Katalinic Law firm has consistently and effectively represented thousands of persons charged with Domestic Violence, typically pushing the State Attorney to trial to prove their case.
 A common misperception in domestic violence case is referred to as “the recanting victim”.
 Defendants often think the State Attorney will dismiss the charges if the alleged victim does not wish to prosecute.
 That belief is incorrect – the State Attorney can move forward, and try to prove their case, even when the victim is unavailable.

-If you have been arrested for a Domestic Violence charge, call our office immediately because time is often of the essence.
-The earlier we are retained on your case, the sooner we can interview witnesses, recreate the scene and speak to the state attorney to potentially prevent them from filing the charges.
-We represent individuals charged with Domestic Violence in Destin, Shalimar, Crestview, Niceville, Fort Walton, Valparaiso and Navarre Florida.
+If you have been arrested for a Domestic Violence charge, call my office immediately because time is often of the essence.
+The earlier I am retained on your case, the sooner I can interview witnesses, recreate the scene and speak to the State Attorney to potentially prevent them from filing the charges.
+I represent individuals charged with Domestic Violence in Destin, Shalimar, Crestview, Niceville, Fort Walton, Valparaiso and Navarre Florida.